Marks & Spencer taps suppliers for store revamps

-LONDON Marks & Spencer (MKS.L), Britain's biggest clothing retailer, has asked major suppliers to make a contribution to its store revamp program and associated advertising as it seeks to keep a lid on costs in a tough retail market.
+LONDON, Oct 4 Marks & Spencer , Britain's biggest clothing retailer, has asked major suppliers to make a contribution to its store revamp programme and associated advertising as it seeks to keep a lid on costs in a tough retail market.

 "We did invite them into a meeting and ask for a one-off contribution of 1.25 percent based on their annual turnover with us," she said.